The Salford Red Devils can confirm that seven players have departed the club following the end of the 2017 season.

 Sessions will include position specific master classes, fitness training in the first team gym, wrestling, skills technique and games all of which designed to develop rugby skills.

-Costing £60 per person the sessions will take place between 10am-3pm at the AJ Bell Stadium on the following days:
+Costing £60 per person the sessions will take place between 10am-3pm at the The Salford Stadium on the following days:

 - Tuesday 8th August and Wednesday 9th August (Year 10 and Year 11)